enriquedlh97/keyword_category_prediction_api/README.md

 |   |-- support_vector_machine
 ```
 ## Hyperparameter optimization
-A hyperparameter optimization subroutine was set up for all models using Bayesian Optimization follwoing a 5-fold cross
+A hyperparameter optimization subroutine was set up for all models using Bayesian Optimization following a 5-fold cross
 validation scheme.
 These subroutines find optimal hyperparameters for all the models as well as the vectorizers to use
 and the optimal parameters for those vectorizers.
-Al the scripts for finding the optimal hyperparameters are under the
+All the scripts for finding the optimal hyperparameters are under the
 `hyperparameter_optimization directory`.
-There a folder for each model can be found containing a `.py` script correpsonding
+There a folder for each model can be found containing a `.py` script corresponding
-to the hyperparameter otimization subroutine and a `.ipynb` file that should be run after the hyperparmaetr optimization
+to the hyperparameter optimization subroutine and a `.ipynb` file that should be run after the hyperparameter optimization
 subroutine is finished.
-This latter file will display the optimal hyperparamters as well as a visualization of the gaussian
+This latter file will display the optimal hyperparameters as well as a visualization of the gaussian
-process for finding the optmial hyperparmaters.
+process for finding the optimal hyperparameters.

-All hyperparameter optimizations cripts follow the same naming structure `hyperparam_opt_model_name_.py` and they receive
+All hyperparameter optimization scripts follow the same naming structure `hyperparam_opt_model_name_.py` and they receive
 two arguments that control the Bayesian Optimization scheme.
 - `--i` receives an integer and sets the number of steps for random exploration, defaults to `1`.
 - `--n` receives an integer and sets the number of steps for bayesian optimization, defaults to `2`.